Two people are accused of breaking into and stealing items from a residence on Oak Drive last week.

 60 year old Virginia Diane Presnell of Morgan Drive, Smithville is charged with filing a false report.
 Her bond is $1,500 and she will be in court on November 7.
 Sheriff Ray said that on Tuesday, October 8 a deputy went to her residence to serve a warrant on Robert Nichols, Jr. The officer asked Presnell if Nichols was there.
 She replied "no" several times.
 Presnell gave the officer consent to search and Nichols was found inside the residence.
 Presnell was arrested and brought to the jail for booking.

 38 year old Catherine Claudette Lasser of Fairlane Circle, Smithville is charged with unlawful possession of a weapon.
 Her bond is $1,000 and she will be in court October 31.
 Sheriff Ray said that on Saturday, October 12 central dispatch received a call concerning a woman with a loaded handgun on Briarwood Court.
 An officer responded and spotted Lasser with her purse.
 She was coming out of a residence.
 Lasser got into a vehicle and started the engine.
 Lasser's husband drove up behind the deputy.
 He asked the officer whether he had taken the gun from Lasser.
-The deputy checked her vehicle and retrieved a loaded 40 caliber weapon he found lying on the passenger side floorboard.
+The deputy checked her vehicle and retrieved a loaded 40 caliber weapon he found laying on the passenger side floorboard.
 Lasser was arrested and brought to the jail for booking.

 49 year old Floyd Caulder of Cookeville Highway, Smithville is charged with violation of an order of protection.
 His bond is $2,500 and he will be in court on Thursday, October 17.
 Sheriff Ray said Judge Bratten Cook, II signed an order of protection against Caulder on Thursday, October 10 and that the next day, Friday October 11, Caulder allegedly violated the order by sending his ex-girlfriend several threatening text messages, calling her names.
 She is currently at a safe house.